The Disciplinary Scheme sets out the rules and procedures for the handling of complaints and the consideration of Disciplinary Action against Members.

-If you wish to make a Complaint involving potential Misconduct of a Member, you may prepare and lodge the Complaint using the information provided in this section.
-A complaint form will be available shortly.
+If you wish to make a Complaint involving potential Misconduct of a Member, you may prepare and lodge the Complaint using the information provided in this section and the Complaint Form.

 The Institute maintains a Conduct Committee which has responsibility under the Disciplinary Scheme for receiving and investigating any Complaint made against a Member.
 When your Complaint is initially lodged, it will be referred to the General Counsel Professionalism for initial assessment.